smartcontractkit/external-adapters-js/composite/proof-of-reserves/README.md

 ## Configuration

-Each request to this composite adapter uses three underlying adapters, therefore their location needs to be defined.
+Each request to this composite adapter uses two underlying adapters, therefore their location needs to be defined.

 At least one of each of the following categories must be set as an environment variable: